Frequently Asked Questions

 Thinking about attending Fairleigh Dickinson University?
 Here are some quick answers to frequently asked questions we receive from students and their parents.

 We want to make it easy for you to come to our campuses.
-Daily Information Sessions and Student-Led Campus Tours — and Information Sessions — are offered weekdays and many Saturdays throughout the year.
-Both provide a perfect opportunity for us to get to know you — and for you to personally experience FDU.
+Daily Information Sessions and Student-Led Campus Tours — both in-person and virtual — are offered weekdays throughout the year.
+Our in-person tours follow strict COVID protocols to ensure your safety.
+This is a perfect opportunity for us to get to know you — and for you to personally experience FDU.
 During the year, we also offer special events like Open Houses and Discover Your Major Days.

 To register for any of these events or request more information, contact the Admissions Office toll free at 1-800-FDU-8803, via e-mail at email@example.com or visit our Admissions Events Page for the latest programs.